ikarus23/kiosk-mode-breakout/README.md

   By default, Windows opens links with a browser.
 From there it is easy to open an explorer (e.g. downloads -> show download folder) to start other processes.
 But other things can be likely done though links as well.
 You might even directly access the Windows settings or open an app on an Android system.
-  Even more ideas can be found in the URI handler section of the ["Other"](#other) chapter.
+  Even more ideas can be found in the URI handler subsection of the [Other section](#other).
 * **Embedded elements**: Applications typically use some embedded elements.
 An example would be to render a HTML site with an browser-like embedded element.
 Some of these elements offer quite a lot of additional features.
   An embedded browser element might have a "view source" or "print site" option in the context menu.
 Both